 Learn once and write anywhere

-Based on React.JS, React Native utilizes JavaScript (which, by the way, is the most popular programming language according to the 2019 Stack Overflow’s survey) to provide both Android and iOS users with a truly native look and feel of an application.
-What makes this framework stand out from the crowd is that, if need be, React Native allows for using Java, Objective-C, or Swift to write native modules responsible for the smooth handling of complex operations like video playback or image editing.
+Based on React.JS, React Native utilizes JavaScript (which, by the way, has once again been named the most popular programming language in the 2021 Stack Overflow survey) to provide both Android and iOS users with a truly native look and feel of an application.
+On top of that, React Native allows for using Java, Objective-C, or Swift to write native modules responsible for the smooth handling of complex operations like video playback or image editing.

 As far as the GUI is concerned, React Native can provide an almost native user experience thanks to using controllers native to both Android and iOS.
-It also employs the ReactJS library with UI elements, which accounts for speeding up the UI design process.
-Another interface-related factor that makes this particular framework worth considering when developing a mobile application is hot reloading that allows introducing changes to the UI without losing the state of the app.
+It also employs the ReactJS library with UI elements, which speeds up the UI design process.
+Another interface-related factor that makes this particular framework worth considering when developing a mobile application is hot reloading, which allows introducing changes to the UI without losing the state of the app.

 Talking about what makes React Native one of the go-to cross-platform mobile development frameworks in 2020, it would be a shame not to mention the regular updates which help the framework respond to the developers’ and users’ needs better.
-Versions 0.60 and 0.61 introduced for example:
+The notable changes introduced in version 0.67 (released in January 2022) include:

 React Native: pros and (very few) cons